How to Find All Pages on a Website – 8 Easy Ways

 3. To spot indexed pages that are not meant for Google indexing.

-Some pages are not needed in the search index – for example, login pages for admins, pages in development, or shopping carts.
+Some pages are not needed in the search index—for example, login pages for admins, pages in development, or shopping carts.
 Still, these pages might be indexed against your will because of conflicting rules or errors in your technical files.
 For example, if you rely solely on robots.txt to disallow a page, the URL still may get crawled and appear in search.

 4. To find outdated pages and plan a complete content overhaul.

-Google aims to provide the best possible results for its users, so if your content is of poor quality, thin or duplicate, then it may fail to get indexed.
+Google aims to provide the best possible results for its users, so if your content is of poor quality, thin, or duplicate, then it may fail to get indexed.
 It is good to have a list of all your pages to know what topics you have not covered yet.
-With all your content inventory at hand, you will be able to plan your content strategy more effectively.

 5. To find orphan pages and plan linking strategies.